-In addition, you should consult Planning and Management Standards on the importance of planning for more information.
+In addition, you should consult Planning and Management Guidance on the importance of planning for more information.

-As outlined in Standard A: Connectivity; schools should use the Public Sector Broadband Aggregation (PSBA) as their default broadband provider.
+As outlined in Connectivity (Broadband) Standards; schools should use the Public Sector Broadband Aggregation (PSBA) as their default broadband provider.

 PSBA offer a managed service which includes provision and management of a router that connects the school IT network to the Wide Area Network (WAN) through the PSBA.

 The PSBA router provided will be of sufficient capacity to support the flow of data, and will be managed to ensure that there are the utmost safeguarding and data security protocols in place.

 Routers must be of sufficient capacity to support the throughput of network data and must also be in support from the manufacturer to ensure they are receiving firmware updates and operating as effectively and securely as possible.

 To be as efficient as possible, school IT networks should be professionally designed and installed.

 Being designed properly increases the probability that equipment failures can be bypassed and the impact on users in class minimised.
 Ensuring the shortest possible route between the end user and the Internet reduces the distance your data has to travel and the number of potential blockages on your network.

 A well-planned network helps you get value from both your internet connection and your devices.

 To maximise network efficiency and avoid bottlenecks, the shortest possible route between the end user device and the internet should be followed by schools.